brookemosby/Speech_Analysis/README.md

 # Speech_Analysis

-'Speech_Analysis' is a package that analyzes audio signals, and calculates the fundamental frequency (F_0), the harmonics-to-noise ratio (HNR), glottal pulses, and jitter of a speaker's voice.
+`Speech_Analysis` is a package that analyzes audio signals, and calculates the fundamental frequency (F_0), the harmonics-to-noise ratio (HNR), glottal pulses, and jitter of a speaker's voice.
 This package is comparable to Praat.